Composers Datebook®

 Synopsis

-In Vienna, on today’s date in 1907, the String Quartet No. 1 of the Austrian composer Arnold Schoenberg had its first performance by the Rosé Quartet, an ensemble headed by Arnold Rosé, the concertmaster of the Vienna Philharmonic and Gustav Mahler’s brother-in-law.
+In Vienna, on today’s date in 1907, the String Quartet No. 1 by Austrian composer Arnold Schoenberg had its first performance by the Rosé Quartet, an ensemble headed by Arnold Rosé, the concertmaster of the Vienna Philharmonic and Gustav Mahler’s brother-in-law.

-One eye-witness reported as follows: “Many found the work impossible, and left the hall during the performance, one rather humorously through the emergency exit.
-As the hissing continued afterward, Gustav Mahler, who was present, approached one of the unsatisfied and said: ‘You should not hiss!’ – to which the unhappy audience member responded: ‘Don’t worry – I hiss your symphonies, too!’"
+One eyewitness reported: “Many found the work impossible, and left the hall during the performance, one rather humorously through the emergency exit.
+As the hissing continued afterward, Gustav Mahler, who was present, approached one of the unsatisfied and said: ‘You should not hiss!’ — to which the unhappy audience member responded: ‘Don’t worry — I hiss your symphonies, too!’”

 In 1936, Schoenberg was living in Los Angeles, where one of his students was the Hollywood composer Alfred Newman.
-Newman arranged to have all four of Schoenberg’s Quartets recorded by the visiting Kolisch Quartet at the United Artists Studios in Hollywood.
-To do this, Newman had to first obtain permission from none other than film mogul Samuel Goldwyn himself.
+Newman arranged to have all four of Schoenberg’s quartets recorded by the visiting Kolisch Quartet at the United Artists Studios in Hollywood.
+To do this, Newman had to first obtain permission from none other than film mogul Samuel Goldwyn.

-“And so,” recalled Newman years later, “a hack movie-musician, a movie producer, and a movie studio made possible the recording of four important modern compositions.
-Once in a while, you see, we CAN be unfaithful to the great god Profit.”
+“And so, a hack movie-musician, a movie producer, and a movie studio made possible the recording of four important modern compositions.
+Once in a while, you see, we can be unfaithful to the great god Profit,” recalled Newman years later.

 Music Played in Today's Program